-The HOSTNAME passed to graceful_stop.sh must match the hostname that hbase is using to identify RegionServers.
+The HOSTNAME passed to graceful\stop.sh must match the hostname that hbase is using to identify RegionServers.
+HBase uses fully-qualified domain names usually.
 Check the list of RegionServers in the master UI for how HBase is referring to servers.
-It's usually hostname but can also be FQDN.
-Whatever HBase is using, this is what you should pass the graceful_stop.sh decommission script.
+Whatever HBase is using, this is what you should pass the graceful\stop.sh decommission script.
 If you pass IPs, the script is not yet smart enough to make a hostname (or FQDN) of it and so it will fail when it checks if server is currently running; the graceful unloading of regions will not run.

-The graceful_stop.sh script will move the regions off the decommissioned RegionServer one at a time to minimize region churn.
+The graceful\stop.sh script will move the regions off the decommissioned RegionServer one at a time to minimize region churn.
 It will verify the region deployed in the new location before it will moves the next region and so on until the decommissioned server is carrying zero regions.
-At this point, the graceful_stop.sh tells the RegionServer stop.
+At this point, the graceful\stop.sh tells the RegionServer stop.
 The master will at this point notice the RegionServer gone but all regions will have already been redeployed and because the RegionServer went down cleanly, there will be no WAL logs to split.